 The Anfield Beat Lounge at Liverpool

-We have some other great seats — the stuff in the opposite stand almost made this list — among our hospitality options at Liverpool.
+We have some other great seats among our many hospitality options at Liverpool.

 Block 315 at Tottenham Hotspur

 Some folks might want to be closer to the pitch than this — and we do have midfield, lower-row seats at Tottenham’s glorious new stadium — but for us, being a little higher is that much better.
 And with these seats, you are literally right above the away fans, which is honestly kind of fun.

 Plus there’s the lounge, with free food all over the place, reservable restaurant seating, free drinks at halftime, bars galore, live music … it’s really something.

 The seats are just outside this lounge, and they are comfortable, spacious, and have great views.

 This video, of Everton fans celebrating a goal, is actually from Block 313.
 So imagine being two blocks to the left from here!
 That’s where Block 315 is.